logzio/documentation/docs/distributed-tracing/setup-spm.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 ---
-# Set up your Service Performance Monitoring dashboard
+# Setup Your Service Performance Monitoring Dashboard

 Logz.io Service Performance Monitoring dashboard (SPM) provides an overview of your systems' health by aggregating **Request**, **Error**, and **Duration** (R.E.D) metrics from span data.
 The dashboard helps you to pinpoint and isolate incidents in your system quickly.